altunenes/sorceress/docs/explanations of illusions.md

 ![test.png](./assets/test.png)

-The Ponzo illusion is old (Ponzo, 1912).
-But Ponzo actually published his illusion with a scientific paper.
-Actually, any image with a strong sense of perspective has this.
-You could see various methods if you search a little bit (especially in railways).

- The Ponzo illusion is an example of how the brain uses information about depth and perspective to perceive the world around us, and it shows how the brain can be fooled by optical illusions.
+The Ponzo illusion, named after its creator, Italian psychologist Mario Ponzo, is a classic example of how the brain uses information about depth and perspective to perceive the surrounding environment.
+The illusion, first published in 1912, involves an image with a strong sense of perspective, such as a set of parallel lines converging towards a vanishing point.
+When presented with such an image, the brain is tricked into perceiving the lines as having different lengths, even though they are actually the same.
+This illusion highlights the ways in which the brain can be deceived by optical illusions and the importance of considering depth and perspective in visual perception.

 ## 11- tAki2001